ISA-tools/isa-specs/source/isatab.rst

 ----------------
-The ``Assay`` file represents a portion of the experimental graph (i.e., one part of the overall structure of the workflow); each ``Assay`` file must contain assays of the same type, defined by the type of measurement (i.e. gene expression) and the technology employed (i.e. DNA microarray).
+The ``Assay`` file represents a portion of the experimental graph (i.e., one part of the overall structure of the workflow); each ``Assay`` file must contain assays of the same type, defined by the type of measurement (e.g. gene expression) and the technology employed (e.g. DNA microarray).
 Assay-related information includes protocols, additional information relating to the execution of those protocols and references to data files (whether raw or derived).